9.2. Special Matrices#

 UniformScaling

 For example, if you know that your matrix is both symmetric and tridiagonal, you can use the SymTridiagonal type.
-The example below shows how to generate a famous matrix which is very common in applications:
+The example below shows how to construct the 1D discrete Laplacian, a matrix that appears frequently when solving differential equations.

 T = SymTridiagonal(2ones(5), -ones(4))